Mechanics of incompatible asymmetric grain boundary migration: Examples

-Asymmetry in the apparent mobility of this ATGB is observed.
-Yet, the \textit{actual} mobility of the boundary is constant $M=10^{-11} \frac{m}{s\cdot Pa}$.
-This shows that that asymmetry arises from the mechanistic incompatibility of the rotated shear coupling matrix compared to the flat ATGB surface.
+Since the \textit{actual} mobility of the boundary is constant ($M=10^{-11} \frac{m}{s\cdot Pa}$), the asymmetry arises from the mechanistic incompatibility of the rotated shear coupling matrix compared to the flat ATGB surface.
 Since $\Delta\mathbf{F}^{gb}$ alone does not satisfy the Hadamard criterion across the boundary, the deformation gradients on either side $\mathbf{F}=\mathbf{F}^e\mathbf{F}^{gb}$ must contain an elastic deformation $\mathbf{F}^e\ne\mathbf{I}$ to maintain compatibility.
 In other words, the boundary incompatibility induces back-stress, which preferentially increases the energetic penalty for boundary motion.
-This can be easily seen by considering the components of mechanical stress induced by the boundary's motion (\cref{fig:results/SDF}).
-The boundary's motion induces strikingly different stress fields for the ``upward SDF'' scenario vs the ``downward SDF'' scenario, as can be seen by comparing the bottom and top stress plots, respectively.
-First, the residual stresses from the initial perturbation are quite distinct, with much greater back-stress doublets arising for the upward motion than the downward motion.
-This is a transient effect, however; the real difference lies in the $\sigma_{xx}$ back-stress, since the downward vs upwards costs carry with it a significant difference in the amount of strain energy accumulated.
+This is observed by considering the components of mechanical stress induced by the boundary's motion (\cref{fig:results/Comparison/stresses}).
+The STGB is unsurprisingly identical in both cases.
+The boundary's motion induces strikingly different stress fields for the ``upward SDF'' scenario vs the ``downward SDF''.
+Most notably, for the $\Sigma11$ and $\Sigma25$ boundaries, there is an obvious difference between the morphologies of the downward-moving vs upward-moving boundaries.
+(Interestingly the emergence of faceting was noted by \cite{qiu2024grain} as well).
+Moreover, the residual stresses from the initial perturbation are quite distinct, with different back-stress doublets arising for upward and downward motion in all three ATGB cases.
+The real difference lies in the $\sigma_{xx}$ back-stress, since upward and downward migration accumulate different amounts of strain energy.